apachipa/isatest/README.md

 - VPC, Subnets
 - IAM Role for S3 bucket (Cloudformation Template).
 - RDS DB Groups.
-- RDS Security Group for myaurora/postgress
+- RDS Security Group for MySQL.

 Suggestion/s to consider for cost effiency:
 - Solution could have leveraged EBS and run php app in container with Aurora DB (Primary Replica) in Muli-AZ.